15 Bible Verses About Friendship and the Qualities of a True Friend

 You must never lower your standards to accommodate unrespectful friends.
-Respect is a building block for a good friendship, so if your friendships don't have respect then it might be time to find a solution, or simply kiss that friendship goodbye
+Respect is one of the building blocks of a good friendship, so if your friendships don't have respect then it might be time to find a solution or simply kiss that friendship goodbye

-Friends who don't forgive aren't fun to be around, they are cold, and always find something negative things to say.
-They are quick to judge and never miss an opportunity to point out and criticise our errors.
+Friends who don't forgive aren't fun to be around.
+They are cold and they always find something negative to say.
+They are quick to judge and never miss an opportunity to point out our errors and criticize us for them.

 Good friendships are motivating, uplifting, and inspiring.
 Friendships without forgiveness are worth letting go.

 More Bible Verses About Forgiveness